cosmos/cosmos-sdk/x/bank/README.md

 2. Denomination metadata
 3. The total supply of all balances
 4. Information on which denominations are allowed to be sent.
-5. Infotmation on which accounts are not allowed to send or received funds.

 In addition, the `x/bank` module keeps the following indexes to manage the aforementioned state: